(This post originally appeared on grantadvisor.org)

 If you are successful, consider opportunities to keep them close to your work over the course of the grant period.
 Send a friendly email with an article that relates to your work: “I just saw this report released and thought you might be interested in it.
 Hope you are well!”
 Informal updates on how the work is progressing and inviting them to visit your organization can be a great way to bring your work to life.
 As always, if something goes not according to plan in the grant, make sure you communicate with the foundation before the final report.
 Advanced notice and direct honesty can go a long way in building trusting relationships.

-Good luck on your grantseeking in 2019!
+Good luck on your grantseeking!